l3wk3m/studio-booker/README.md

 When the user visits the website
 Then text styling is consistent throughout the website

-**User Story - Playful and engaging text content**

-As a website owner I can incorporate text content throughout my website that is fun, engaging, and easygoing so that visitors can experience my playful side and enjoy a more relatable and memorable visit to my site

-- Acceptance criteria 1
-Given I am reading the text content on the website
-When I engage with any piece of content (such as about us, services, or blog posts)
-Then the text should feel like a conversation with a friend, using casual language, jokes, or puns where appropriate, making the reading experience enjoyable and relaxed

 ## Design

-The design is set to be modern but easy to read.
-It should draw the attention to the images which .
+The design is aiming to be to be modern but easy to read.
+It should draw the attention to the websites core feature, the booking grid.

 ### Color Scheme

-The color scheme is set to feel modern and harmonize with the hero image.
-Any bright colors in the scheme were avoided to not draw any attention from the images at the website.
-The colors are reused on all pages to make every page feel familiar and to enhance the feeling that the website is a unit.
+The color scheme is set to

 ### Typography

-The typography was chosen to have a modern touch.
-It was chosen to feel easygoing and fun, but at the same time easy to read.
-The text was designed to incorporate some spacing, ensuring it doesn't appear as a dense block of text upon opening a page.
-The written communication across the website adopts a playful tone to foster a friendly atmosphere.
-Emojis were added to make the tone more playful and friendly.
+The typography was chosen to

 ### Imagery

-All the images are chosen to inspire the website users.
-The images should give a warm feeling through their content and warm tone.
-The images have been designed with a playful and dynamic excerpt to encourage user engagement and increase sign-ups for the workshops.
-The objects on the images are things that has been made by the leader of the workshops.
-In other words, they are objects that you can create at the workshops!
+All the images are chosen to

 ### Wireframes